syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ### Size

-Diagram allows you set size for user handles by using the [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Size) property.
+Diagram allows to set size for user handles by using the [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Size) property.
 The default value of the `Size` property is 25.

 ### Style

 You can change the style of the user handles with the specific properties of PathColor, BorderColor, BackgroundColor and BorderWidth.
 The following code explains how to customize the appearance of the user handles.

-* The user handle's [PathColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_PathColor) property used to change the color of the given [PathData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_PathData) of the user handle.
+* The user handle's [PathColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_PathColor) property is used to change the color of the given [PathData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_PathData) of the user handle.

-* The user handle [BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BorderColor), [BackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BackgroundColor) properties are used to define the background color and border color of the user handle and the [BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BorderWidth) property is used to define the border width of the user handles.
+* The user handle [BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BorderColor) and [BackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BackgroundColor) properties are used to define the background color and border color of the user handle and the [BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_BorderWidth) property is used to define the border width of the user handles.

-* The [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Visible) property indicating whether the user handle is visible in the user interface.
+* The [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Visible) property indicates whether the user handle is visible in the user interface.

 The following code explains how to customize the appearance of the user handle.